annaawang/beautiful-jekyll/ux-designer.md

 - Flexible hours: You have complete control over when you work.
 Busy week?
 No problem.
 - A collaborative experience with mentorship: Work directly with and learn from the web director and a UI Designer
 - A finished product: Add those mockups and writeups to your portfolio when you’re done
+- Bonus: You'll be compensated for time and expertise

 **What we’re looking for**
 - You love good design but also think about technical specs